minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

   or as punishment,but… maybe timing or “rewarding” or “punishing” contributions are not momentary,so also take 1989-1990 and 1995-1996 and 1991-1992 to 1997-1998 into account.

+Validate Decision on which types of contributions to use based on:
+#quote(
+  attribution: [Skocpol @skocpol2016koch p.8],
+)[
+  Finally, there is the question of time lag.
+What is the temporal relation between contributions (cause) and roll call votes (effect)?
+Some recommend using short time intervals, like months or even weeks (Stratmann 1998; Wawro 2001).
+  They argue that firms make contributions in close temporal proximity to roll calls to maximize influence.
+Yet, the dominant view is that donor-legislator relationships develop over longer periods (Clawson, Neustadtl, and Weller 1998;
+  Gordon 2005; Peoples 2010; Romer and Snyder 1994).
+]
 - decided on taking only 6 mo. prior to vote contributions of individual and PAC contributions to all candidates of house, and all individual contributions in general.
   - *plots* of when looking at 6 mo. prior to vote, which election periods are relevant (i.e. 2013 vote, 2014 and 2016 elections most relevant)
   - regardless of for which election the contributions were, only the time committed mattered @stratmann-1995, argues that if we only consider the contributions of the previous election cycle, not that of the current cycls, p.1.
   - why such strong recency focus? (because votes were closely paced)
 - also tried with taking entire election period...difficult if votes are within the same congressional session (i.e. 115th session two methane votes)

 == Data Processing
 === Cleaning